jscoq/jscoq/README.md

 the list of textareas that will form the Coq document.
 See below for available `$options`.

-The jsCoq (landing webpage)[index.html] is a good actually running example.
+The jsCoq [landing webpage](index.html) is a good actually running example.

 ### Options